 Key Features:

-CleverType Scholar doesn't just correct grammar - it understands academic conventions.
+CleverType Scholar doesn't just correct grammar - it understands academic conventions at a sophisticated level.
 For example, when you're writing about a study, it recognizes the need for precise language around methodology and results.
-It'll suggest "The researchers found a correlation between" instead of "They saw that."
+It'll suggest "The researchers found a statistically significant correlation between" instead of "They saw that."
+What's new in 2026 is its ability to recognize different levels of certainty in claims and suggest appropriate hedging language.

 One student told me they submitted a complex psychology paper without a single citation error for the first time ever.
+Another researcher mentioned that CleverType's new fact-checking feature caught three statistical claims that were actually misrepresenting the source data - preventing what could have been an embarrassing retraction.
 That's the kind of difference we're talking about.

 KeyScholastic Pro takes a different approach by focusing on discipline-specific writing features.
 It excels particularly in STEM fields, where specialized terminology and equation formatting matter.